norcams/iaas/docs/team/development/puppet.rst

 * each openstack role should have one class named after itself that will include feature classes
-* location hieradata override should always be done in the same module/role file as in common
+* location hieradata override should always be done in the same module/role file as in the common version of module/role
-* module hieradata should be group by module classes
+* module hieradata should be grouped by module classes